Senior Vice President, Global Cadillac

-Bob Ferguson was named General Motors Vice President, Global Cadillac on October 9, 2012.
+Bob Ferguson was named Senior Vice President, Global Cadillac on October 9, 2012.
 He leads marketing, brand management and advertising for Cadillac in markets around the world.
 As a member of GM’s Executive Committee, he is among the automaker’s leadership that establishes the company’s strategic business direction.

 Ferguson, 53, joined GM in 2010 and was previously vice president for global public policy.
 He was responsible for GM’s federal, state and international government relations and public policy activities in the U.S. and its many markets around the globe.
 He is credited with helping GM strengthen its position and voice on Capitol Hill, and with its many regulatory agencies, on a wide range of business challenges related to energy, tax, labor and finance policy.
 Ferguson was also previously the Chairman of the General Motors Foundation and oversaw the philanthropic organization’s work to strengthen GM’s vital role and contribution to the communities where its employees live and work.

 Ferguson has more than 20 years of experience in the private and government sectors including several senior-level positions in legislative and government relations, management, marketing and communications technology.